Why learn Italian?

 You will most likely try different methods before you find the one that works best.

 You don’t have to stick to one method: it is better to integrate various resources and focus on the different aspects of language learning.

-In general, it takes a balance between reading, listening, speaking, and learning new grammar and vocabulary.
+It generally balances reading, listening, speaking, and learning new grammar and vocabulary.

 Learn on your own

-Start learning basic Italian on your own is the best way to approach the language.
+Starting learning basic Italian on your own is the best way to approach the language.